BLOG

 Capital Gain formula

-In this case, your proceeds are what you received for disposing of your cryptocurrency.
+What are proceeds?: Your proceeds are what you received for disposing of your cryptocurrency.
 Typically, this is the fair market value of your crypto at the time of disposal, minus the cost of any fees related to your disposal.

-Meanwhile, your cost basis is your cost for acquiring your cryptocurrency.
+What is cost basis?: Your cost basis is your cost for acquiring your cryptocurrency.
 This is typically the fair market value of your crypto at the time of receipt, plus the cost of any fees related to the acquisition.

 Once you’ve finished your calculations, you can report your gains and losses on Form 8949.